Persistent identifiers are unique alphanumeric codes that signify permanent reference to something that can be linked on the web.

 A Digital Object Identifier (DOI) is a persistent link to a digital object.
 This can include a research paper, or a data set or anything in between.
-All published research data is published is assigned a DOI.
-The process is managed by International DOI Foundation.
+All published research data is assigned a DOI.
+The process is managed by the International DOI Foundation.

 In order to disambiguate oneself from peer researchers with the same or similar names, it is recommended that all researchers register for a researcher identifier.
 Simply put, these are unique and persistent codes that identify an individual researcher and protect unique scholarly identities.

 Importantly, these identifiers are institution-agnostic, and remain with a researcher throughout the life of their research.
 Moreover, they are interoperable across systems and networks of publishers, funding organizations and research institutions.
 A researcher identifier helps to ensure that research outputs are correctly attributed, and can also connect researchers with contributions and affiliations.
 Ultimately, researcher identifiers can improve discoverability for researchers (and their research output) for funders, publishers and collaborators.